 Epigenetic origins and mechanisms in neuroinflammation

-Epigenetics is comprised of stable changes of gene expression inherited from one cell generation to the next without a change in DNA sequence (genetic code).
-It provides additional and more flexible level of regulation on the top of the genetic code, which can also be modulated by environment.
+Epigenetic changes are heritable through cell division, controlling gene expression without altering DNA sequence (the genetic code).
+They provide additional and more flexible level of regulation on the top of the genetic code that can also be modulated by environment.
 We focus on the role of DNA methylation and non-coding RNAs (ncRNAs), especially microRNAs (miRNA).

-- A role of micro RNAs in neuroinflammation
+- Functional mechanisms of epigenetic changes in neuroinflammation

 A role for VAV1 in experimental autoimmune encephalomyelitis and multiple sclerosis.